nubenetes/awesome-kubernetes/docs/git.md

 * [dzone.com: Git Clone Command vs. GitHub Backup - Best Practices](https://dzone.com/articles/git-clone-command-vs-github-backup-best-practices) Git clone command vs. GitHub backup - what you should know to keep your git repositories and metadata safe and sound.
 Check in-depth analysis.
 * [==marklodato.github.io: A Visual Git Reference== 🌟](https://marklodato.github.io/visual-git-guide/index-en.html)
 * [dev.to: Get lazy with lazygit](https://dev.to/tahsinature/get-lazy-with-lazygit-4h37)
+* [levelup.gitconnected.com: Top 30 Git Commands You Should Know To Master Git CLI](https://levelup.gitconnected.com/top-30-git-commands-you-should-know-to-master-git-cli-f04e041779bc) Learn the most essential Git commands to boost your productivity, and become a master in managing the GitHub repositories.

 ## Cherry-picking
 * [opensource.com: 3 reasons I use the Git cherry-pick command](https://opensource.com/article/21/3/git-cherry-pick) Cherry-picking solves a lot of problems in Git repositories.
 Here are three ways to fix your mistakes with git cherry-pick.